ARCHER2-HPC/archer2-fortran-intro/section1.02/README.md

 By using variables of complex type, check that you can use the intrinsic function `srqt()` to confirm that the square root of -1 is `i`.
-What happens if you try to try to take the squre root of a negative value stored as a real variable?
+What happens if you try to try to take the square root of a negative value stored as a real variable?

 ### Exercise (5 minutes)